Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Important Tips for Hiking in Ushuaia

-• The weather in Tierra del Fuego can be very unpredictable.
-Check the forecast before hitting the trail and pack layers, just in case.
+• The weather in Tierra del Fuego is unpredictable.
+Check the forecast before hitting the trail but still pack layers for all conditions, just in case.

-• Ushuaia, like all of Patagonia, is very windy.
-Pack a good compact windbreaker like this.
+• Ushuaia, like all of Patagonia, is very windy and weather changes without warning here.
+Pack a good waterproof shell like this.

-• Tierra del Fuego is very muddy, as a rule.
-It’s recommended to wear proper, waterproof hiking boots (I have these Danner boots) [REI Boot Guide] and use poles on all the Ushuaia day hikes.
+• Tierra del Fuego is very muddy, wear proper, waterproof hiking boots (I have lived in these Danner boots for 5 years and counting).

-• For hiking poles you don’t need to invest much, we packed this cheap set from Amazon (or read REI’s guide to pick a better pair).
-They saved our knees on rocky, muddy trails!
+• For hiking poles you don’t need to invest much, we use this cheap set from Amazon and they’re great.

 Ushuaia Day Hikes Outside the National Park

-Some of the most beautiful day hikes in Ushuaia aren’t in the national park.
+The most beautiful day hikes aren’t limited to the national park.

 Laguna Esmeralda